6 February 1934 - 7 April 2013

 Melbourne and Sydney whose senior leader was Hans Dreyer, a former member of the Shanghai Betar, and

-a personal level.
-The main core of Sydney Betar at that time comprised former members of the China Tientsin Betar
+on a personal level.
+The main core of Sydney Betar at that time comprised former members of the China Tientsin

-Larry Sitsky and Jesse Trachtengertz - all from Tientsin.
-Eventually, in 1953, regular Betar activities began around this
+Auswaks, Larry Sitsky and Jesse Trachtengertz – all from Tientsin.
+Eventually, in 1953, regular Betar activities

-group.
-Alex with his own quiet and elegant modesty had a profound influence on the movement during this formative
+began around this group.
+Alex with his own quiet and elegant modesty had a profound influence on the movement